narayan123git/VeloRide/backend/readme.md

 `GET`

 ### Authentication
-Requires a valid JWT token in headers or cookies.
+This endpoint requires authentication through a valid JWT token passed via headers or cookies.

 ### Description
-Retrieves the profile information of the authenticated user.
+This endpoint retrieves the profile information of the authenticated user.

 ### Responses